ajarara/circe-actions/README.md

    (equal target "#foo"))
 ```

-It's bad style to have a function name arguments and not use them, so we could put underscores in the ones we don't use, but already we should be alarmed, this probably isn't the best way to do things.
+The byte compiler whines when a function names arguments and doesn't use them, so we could put underscores in the ones we don't use, but already we should be alarmed, this probably isn't the best way to do things.
 Instead, we can do it like this:

 ``` elisp